 There is enough evidence pointing out the truth about food waste in Australia.
-Almost each state Government has carried out studies with the same conclusion: we waste lots of food.
+Almost each state Government has conducted studies with the same conclusion: we waste lots of food.
 As a result, we throw not only food but also money.

-When it comes to the topic of food wastage in Australia and all over the world, the statistics shock people.
+The statistics shock people when it comes to the topic of food wastage in Australia and all over the world.
 It is a subject that makes people passionate and upset.
-For some people, it is the fact that we waste lots of money that upsets them.
-Others it’s about the point that food is a really valuable resource all over the world.
+For some people, the fact that we waste lots of money upsets them.
+Others it’s about the point that food is a really valuable resource worldwide.
 Yet most people take it for granted.

 Statistics on food wastage in Australia

-The statistics about the wastage of food in Australia changes each year.
-However, the points we will discuss here – on the same subject – remains unchanged.
+The statistics about the wastage of food in Australia change each year.
+However, the points we will discuss here – on the same subject – remain unchanged.

 Just spare some time to go through the stats and have a clear understanding.
 Then apply them to your household because you might save money and decrease food wastage.